-The gladiolus can certainly be considered splendid and enrapturing.
-This hero likes to rise high and show off all its colours, from late spring until well into the autumn.
-It enjoys nothing more than making a grand gesture in a vase.
+The splendid gladiolus sends the beholder into raptures.
+This heroic flower rises high to show off all its colours, blooming from late spring until well into the autumn.
+It is perfect for a grand gesture in a vase.

 Colours and shapes

-The gladiolus is distinctive because the flowers bloom on both sides of the stem: a double treat!
-The flowers come in white, red, yellow, pink, purple, orange, cream and multiple colours per flower.
+Gladioli are distinctive because the flowers bloom on both sides of the stem.
+The flowers come in white, red, yellow, pink, purple, orange, cream.
+Some varieties even boast multiple colours per stem.

-The gladiolus has an extremely heroic meaning.
-The name comes from the Latin ‘gladius’, which means sword and symbolises strength, victory and pride.
-That meaning dates all the way back to Roman times, when gladiators in the arena literally fought to the death.
-When a gladiator won, he was showered in gladioli.
-Even today, cycle racing has the phrase ‘to the death or to the gladioli' and participants in walking events are presented with gladioli at the finish line.
+The gladiolus is full of heroism.
+The name comes from the Latin word ‘gladius’, which means sword and symbolises strength, victory and pride.
+That meaning dates all the way back to Roman times, when gladiators fought to death in the Colosseum.
+The victor would be showered in gladioli by adoring members of the crowd.
+Even today, the Dutch version of our phrase 'death or glory' is 'death or gladioli' and victors in cycling races or walking events are given a buch of the flowers at the finish line.